 "Jim Gettmann wants us to return to our roots.
 Therefore he asks: "What are these roots?
 And then he goes another step further to ask, "What does God actually expect of us?"

 Anyone expecting standard answers would be well advised to put this book, which has considerable spiritual depth, quickly aside.
 The author, who today lives near Rostock, Germany, wants us to rediscover the original, hebraic flavor of Christianity.
 Whoever sets out to live by the conclusions found on this journey of discovery will quickly encounter many obstacles which begin to spring up.

 Whoever dares set out on this journey through time with Jim Gettmann had best be prepared to have his biblical world-view challenged - and more than once!
 Certainly he will find out by the end of the book that his view of Jesus - Yeshua - has changed, grown.
 Or should I say that I see him better now without my opaque european glasses?

 The book is both extremely enthralling and uncomfortable, but in order to get closer to Jesus, it is a book that you just have to read."

-Jim Gettmann has been helping build churches for over 20 years.
-Together with his wife Linda he has been involved in different projects in countries like Austria, Kazakhstan, and Hungary.
-For the past few years they have been living near Rostock, east Germany where they have been planting organic church.
+Jim Gettmann has been helping build churches for over 30 years.
+Together with his wife Linda (and 4 children, 1 grandchild) he has been involved in different projects in countries like Austria, Kazakhstan, and Hungary.
+For more than a decade they have been living near Rostock, east Germany, where they have been experiencing organic church.